SoftwareDefinedBuildings/mortar-analytics/simultaneous_heat_cool_zones/README.md

-# Detecting Zones that Heat and Cool
+# Detecting Zones that Heat and Cool Simultaneously

 Finds all the zones that both heat and cool in the same hour.